 I want you to get two things out of this

-- I want teach you ways to modify training variables so that you can design your own workout
+- Teach you ways to modify training variables so that you can design your own workout

-- I want to make your toolbox bigger.
+- Make your toolbox bigger.
 Meaning, I want to teach you more exercises

 Training Variables at Your Disposal